james-stevens/universal-web-forwarding/README.md

 ## Suggestions for Different TLAs for different sites

-If everybody uses the same three letter prefix for each well known service providers, e.g. `twt` for Twitter, this can become a universal way to find somebody's social media account, once you know their personal domain name.
+If everybody uses the same three letter prefix for each well known service provider, e.g. `twt` for Twitter, this could become a universal way to find somebody's social media account, once you know their personal domain name.

 Here's some suggestions